The Gigabit Broadband Voucher Scheme is now closed.

 Additionally, the business must employ fewer than 249 employees, have a turnover of less than €50 million, or have received under €200k of public grants in the last three years of contracting the relevant package.

-If you want to get a basic understanding of the Gigabit Broadband Voucher scheme, watch our short 60-second video below.
+If you want to get a basic understanding, watch our short 60-second video below.

 Under the previous broadband voucher scheme, 50,000 businesses improved their internet connections, seeing an 18-fold speed increase on average.
 86% of these businesses reported to the Department for Digital, Culture, Media and Sport that the internet upgrade had increased the productivity of their employees.

 An additional 70% of businesses reported that their ability to deliver a quick and reliable service had dramatically improved, and more than one-third of the businesses involved developed new products or gained access to new customers and markets because of the improvement.

 A number of businesses also opted to pool their vouchers to improve local infrastructure in areas where high-speed connections were previously unaffordable or unavailable, providing long-term service improvements and cost reductions.

 On average, firms that participated in the broadband voucher scheme saw a £1,300 profit increase per annum and employed 0.27 extra full-time employees, equating to a £8 return per every £1 invested by the scheme.

 With the vast increase in online services available to businesses, including VoIP, cloud storage solutions, and other hosted services, the Gigabit Broadband Voucher Scheme promises to deliver at least as much benefit to another round of businesses.